yuki-kimoto/gitprep/README.md

 [GitPrep example site](http://perlcodesample.sakura.ne.jp/gitprep/gitprep.cgi/kimoto/gitprep)

 This is shared server.
-I assume you can connect the server via SSH and login your own user.
+I assume you can connect the server via SSH and login with your own user.

 Installation process is same as above except for create user.

-If you finish installation, You can access the following URL.
+If you finish installation, you can access the following URL.

     http://yourhost/somepath/gitprep/gitprep.cgi